Silent Until Sparse: Backdoor Attacks on Semi-Structured Sparsity: Experiments

+We analyze now SUS robustness to existing defenses deployed on the model hub, and to user-side fine-tuning.

+\myparagraph{Existing Defenses.} We evaluate if SUS can evade existing defenses when deployed at the hub level.

+\textit{Neural Cleanse} (NC)~\cite{WangYSLVZZ19}.
+For each output class $c$, the defender reconstructs a trigger binary mask and computes its $\ell_1$ norm, denoted by $\theta_c$.
+The model is flagged as backdoored on class $c$, if $\theta_c$ is significantly smaller than values on other classes.
+Formally, detection leverages the Median Absolute Deviation method, where detection is triggered if $\theta_c < \tilde\theta - \kappa \cdot \sigma$, where $\tilde{\theta}=\median_i(\theta_i)$ is the median of $\theta_i$, where $\sigma=\median_i(|\theta_i-\tilde\theta|)$ is the median deviation, and where $\kappa$ is a constant factor.
+Table~\ref{tab:norm_trigger} reports the minimum $\underline{\theta}$ of the $\theta_c$ across all $10$ classes for both the \susf and \susr, showing that they are consistently higher than that threshold $\tilde\theta - \kappa \cdot \sigma$, thereby proving that the target class~0 is never detected as an outlier.
+We exclude ViT-B/16 as accounting for the $200$ Tiny-ImageNet classes, computation would entail several GPU-days.

-For ABS, the defender stimulates the neurons (one unit of FC layer and one channel for Conv layer).
-If the stimulation causes all images to be misclassified into a single class, the neuron is flagged as corrupted, and that class is considered suspicious.
-We implement this defense and report the top three suspect classes identified by ABS in Tab.~\ref{tab:abs_clp}.
-Notably, the true target class is never among the detected results.
+\textit{Artificial Brain Stimulation} (ABS)~\cite{LiuLTMAZ19}.
+The defender acts on the models' neurons, manipulating their outcome to simulate a higher activation, to cause images to be misclassified into a target class.
+If such an operation is successful on a target neuron and a target class, than the neuron is flagged as corrupted, and that class is considered suspicious.
+We evaluate ABS and report the top three suspect classes in Table~\ref{tab:abs}.
+Notably, the true target class 0 is never among the suspicious classes.
 ViT-B/16 is excluded, as the official ABS implementation does not support transformer-based architectures.

-CLP, as a backdoor removal method, prunes the model directly to remove the corrupted channel in order to eliminate the backdoor.
-Specifically, it computes the spectral norm of each channel and prunes those identified as outliers with abnormally high norms.
-We apply CLP to the released models to remove potential backdoors and then check whether the pruned models still revert to being backdoored after the semi-structured sparsity.
-As shown in Tab.~\ref{tab:abs_clp}, CLP slightly reduces the $ACC$ compared to the released models in Tab.~\ref{tab:car_four} and~\ref{tab:car_row}.
-However, after sparsification, the models continue to be backdoored, demonstrating that our SUS attack can effectively evade the CLP defense.